kvark128/LKFCoder/readme.md

 LKFCoder is a utility for encoding and decoding files of LKF format.

 ## Building
 The utility has no third-party dependencies and compiled on any platform, where the golang compiler is available.
-To do this, use the following commands:
+For get and install LKFCoder, run the following command:

 	go get github.com/kvark128/LKFCoder
-	go install LKFCoder

 ## Using
 The first argument of program specifies the required action: decode or encode.